Top Army commanders begin deliberations on security challenges facing India

 The India-China border dispute covers the 3,488-km-long LAC.
 China claims Arunachal Pradesh as part of southern Tibet while India contests it.

-Both sides have been asserting that pending the final resolution of the boundary issue, it is necessary to maintain peace and tranquility in the border areas.
+Both sides have been asserting that pending the final resolution of the boundary issue, it is necessary to maintain peace and tranquillity in the border areas.
+PTI